Our Books and Exhibition Catalogs feature the Korean art forms of Bojagi and Joomchi

 170 Color Photos, 181 pages, Paper, $US 25 plus shipping

-Bojagi & Beyond by Chunghie Lee
+Bojagi & Beyond II by Chunghie Lee

 Korean fiber artist Chunghie Lee has found inspiration for her art work and fashion designs in bojagi, Korea’s wrapping cloth tradition.
 She discusses history and traditional uses for wrapping cloths and gives step by step illustrated instructions for the special seaming techniques for making a variety of bojagi, including several patchwork versions, and much more.
-For inspiration, new sections have been added on designing for bojagi and on contemporary art applications for bojagi.
+For inspiration, new sections have been added to this edition on designing for bojagi and on contemporary art applications for bojagi.
 Seven projects are provided, including traditional items, wall hangings, bojagi garments, and a bojagi sculpture.
 Photo galleries of Lee’s artworks and of bojagi-inspired works by international artists highlight the many possibilities for using this elegant art form.

 176 Pages, Paper; 2 38Color Photos, 1 B/W Photo, 34 Color Illustrations, 112 B/W Line Drawings, ISBN 978-0-9830029-2-5

 Joomchi & Beyond by Jiyoung Chung

 Jiyoung Chung explores the unique Korean papermaking tradition (Joomchi) that inspires her contemporary art works.
 In joomchi, layers of mulberry paper bond together with only water and eager hands, in a process similar to felting.
 Chung acquaints readers with the history and role of Joomchi in Korean culture, and explains the hands-on techniques.
 She provides step-by-step instructions for making four types of traditional Joomchi and ten contemporary variations.
 Projects and surface treatment options are also presented.
 A 50-page photo gallery of Chung’s art works illustrates the versatility of this intriguing art form.